 Since most of my friends weren’t really “on fire” either, I didn’t worry about it too much.
 I figured I was probably okay. . . just “normal.”

 What did I spend my time thinking about?
 Well, mostly myself.

-But, God, in his grace over the past few years has allowed me to see my sin.
-He’s revealed to me that his standard is holiness and how I can’t measure up on my own.
-He’s shown me through his Word all the sins that I didn’t even know I struggled with (Don’t hear gluttony preached on much, do you?
+But, God, in his grace, over the past few years has allowed me to see my sin.
+He revealed to me that his standard is holiness.
+I can’t measure up on my own.
+Through his Word he’s shown me all the sins that I didn’t even know I struggled with.
+(Don’t hear gluttony preached on much, do you?
 But, I know I’m guilty and yes, it’s actually just as much of a sin as the so-called “big ones”).
-He’s breaking down all my previous notions that being a Christian meant good church attendance, working in the nursery, and telling my boyfriend to keep his pants on.
+All my previous notions that being a Christian meant good church attendance, working in the nursery, and telling my boyfriend to keep his pants on have broken down.
 He’s freed me from the responsibility to make myself “good enough” to be accepted.

 There was a saying when I was growing up that went something along the lines of, “I don’t smoke, drink or chew or associate with those that do.”
 This was some sort of sign of a good Christian.
 Now, this makes me sad.
 This is so contrary to what the Bible says makes a person a Christian.
 In fact, Jesus was more likely to hang out with someone who was bogged down with moral failures than a Pharisee like me.

 And as for my lack of fire, now I see that it’s impossible to burn for Jesus when you don’t really love him.
 And, it’s impossible to love someone you don’t know.